After years of outdoor adventures we’ve developed the essential camping packing list – here it is (*Updated for 2019*)

 When you’re camping you don’t want to take a big heavy towel.
 These guys are light, pack away to small and are very good at drying.
 They’re also anti-odour, so if you’re a piffy camper then you don’t need to worry.

-If you don’t have any internet signal it’s always good to have a guidebook with you to plan your camping trip.
+If you don’t have any internet signal it’s always good to have a guidebook or maps with you to plan your camping trip or your route.
 You don’t have to take a Romania guide book but we’re going there next year and are crazy excited!

 Is it even possible to travel without playing cards?
 We don’t know because we’ve never done it.
 When in doubt, play cards.